huanan1/50.037-Blockchain/README.md

 ## Documentation of displayed features
 ###	Simulate miners running Nakamoto consensus and making transactions
+_these are the features we're supposed to implement I'm just putting it here_
 Features:
 - new blocks arrive every few (2-5) seconds
 - coinbase transaction of 100 SUTDcoins